apache/spark/docs/security.md

 RPC authentication to also be enabled.
 This method uses a bespoke protocol and it is recommended to use SSL instead.

+One may prefer to use the SSL based encryption in scenarios where compliance mandates the usage of specific protocols; or to leverage the security of a more standard encryption library.
+However, the AES based encryption is simpler to configure and may be preferred if the only requirement is that data be encrypted in transit.

 If both options are enabled in the configuration, the SSL based RPC encryption takes precedence and the AES based encryption will not be used (and a warning message will be emitted).